 Seeing the big picture: all services from a single source

-The real estate industry is a sector that requires a lot of specialist knowledge.
-Profitability, real estate decisions and legally compliant actions depend to a substantial extent on the validity of the figures used.
-We have specialised, as a tax consultancy office, in the requirements of the real estate industry.
-From digital bookkeeping and tax advice through to optimum company structuring: we make sure that you know your figures, assess them correctly and use them to plan.
-We also offer legal advice and real estate evaluation in cooperation with our partners.
+Real estate is an industry that requires a great deal of specialised knowledge.
+Profitability, investment decisions and legally compliant action depend to a large extent on the significance of the underlying figures.
+As a tax consultancy firm, we have specialised in the issues prevalent in the real estate industry.
+From digital accounting and tax advice to optimal company structuring, we make sure that you know your figures, can evaluate them correctly and plan with them accordingly.
+Together with our partners, we offer you additional legal advice and real estate valuations

-We help and support our clients in the processing of transactions and display the overall economic situation in high quality annual accounts.
-This creates the basis for success-oriented management of the real estate portfolio.
-We can also do business on a large, international scale – we have many years of experience producing consolidated accounts for very large real estate groups in accordance with IFRS.
-We support our clients with fluent business English for communication with international investors and auditors.
+We facilitate and support our clients in handling payment transactions and make the overall economic situation visible in high-quality annual financial statements.
+In this way, we create the basis for a success-oriented management of the real estate portfolio.
+We can also do large and international.
+We have many years of experience with consolidated financial statements for very large real estate groups in accordance with IFRS.
+When communicating with international investors and auditing firms, we support our clients with fluent, business-fluent English.

-Avoidable trade tax burden through the renting of operating facilities
+Avoidable trade tax burdens due to co-letting of operating equipment

-Optimisation of turnover tax structures, e.g. through tax entities
+Optimisation of VAT structures, e.g. through fiscal unity

-Turnover tax entities are of great importance for real estate groups with companies that are not or only partially entitled to deduct input tax.
-For example this can be renting residential real estate or renting to banks, insurance companies, hospitals or retirement and care homes.
-This kind of rental does not entitle to the deduction of input tax – meaning that any input tax is a cost factor.
-Within the framework of a turnover tax entity companies in these sectors are permitted to provide services to one another that are not liable for turnover tax and therefore do not lead to the creation of non-deductible input tax.
+Fiscal unity for VAT purposes is of great economic importance for real estate groups with companies that are not or only partially entitled to deduct input tax.
+This can be, for example, letting residential property or letting to banks, insurance companies, hospitals, retirement homes or nursing homes.
+Such rentals do not have a right to deduct input tax so any input tax incurred is a cost.
+Within the framework of a VAT fiscal unity, it is possible for companies in these areas to provide services to each other that are not subject to VAT and therefore do not lead to non-deductible input tax amounts.